Methlick Cricket Club

 The Methlick Cricket Club welcomes all to our club.

-Our website will be updated with the list of games for the 1XI and the 2XI teams for 2024, this year finds both teams in the same grades the Firsts in Grade 2, and our Seconds in Grade 3.
-Considerable amount of hard work has gone in to preparing our ground "Lairds" for the new season, as with last season the weather has not been so favourable and the outfield proven to be very soft in parts.
-With great effort from members and friends the drains have all been cleared, and the ground is now in a much better state to play on.
+Our website will be updated with the list of games for the 1XI and the 2XI teams for 2026.
+This year finds our two teams in Grade 3 and Grade 4.
+A considerable amount of hard work has gone into preparing our ground "Lairds" for the new season, along with a new mower for the outfield, which has proven to be a good improvement for games played, and along with the well carefully prepared wicket, will be worthwhile for the games at home.

-We strive to provide the highest possible standard of facilities to players and spectators of all ages and abilities, to play and watch the game and without bias and discrimination.
+We strive to provide the highest possible standard of facilities to players and spectators of all ages and abilities, to play and watch the game, without bias and discrimination.

-Currently, we have two teams that compete on Saturdays and Sundays the latter for Cup games, in the Aberdeenshire Cricket Association at Grade 2 & 3 respectively.
+Currently, we have two teams that compete on Saturdays and Sundays, the latter for league and cup games, in the Aberdeenshire Cricket Association at Grade 3 & 4 respectively.

 For further details about membership, please contact one of the following;